PsyWolf/Sorting_Visualizer/README.md

 To run the app, please pull the source code.

-from the pull directory run 'npm install' to install all the dependencies then run 'npm run-script build' then run 'npm run-script run'
+From the pull directory run 'npm install' to install all the dependencies

+Then run 'npm run-script build'

+Then run 'npm run-script run'

-then in your browser connect to localhost:3000
+Then in your browser connect to localhost:3000